 4. Make it Attractive to Leave a Review

-A few people just love to share their thoughts on recent purchases.
-You only need to send one single review request email to them and they will submit an amazing five-star review.
+Some people just love to share their thoughts on recent purchases.
+You can send a single review request email to them and they'll submit an amazing, five-star review.
 But these people are rare.

-The vast majority of customers are not that easily convinced to leave a review.
-Neither text nor photo.
+The vast majority of customers are not so easily convinced to leave a review, neither text nor photo.
 But if you make it appealing to them, you might have a chance.

 That’s why offering a discount on the next purchase in return for a review works so well.
 Your customers already showed some love for your brand by buying from you.
 Chances are high that they will want to buy again.
-That way, by offering a discount, you’ll not just increase the chances of getting reviews, but also increase the customer lifetime value.
+By offering a discount, you’ll not just increase the chances of getting reviews, but also increase the customer lifetime value.
 Now that's a win-win!

 If you know that your customers are strongly incentivized by discounts, it’s a smart idea to create an email banner for your review request emails that makes it clear that they’re getting a discount for leaving a review.